Syed Nayeemuddin: Managerial career

 Nayeemuddin was appointed coach of India national team in 1997.
 He won the South Asian Football Federation Cup by beating the Maldives 5–1 and reached the semi-finals of the Nehru Cup for the first time.
 His time in charge of the national team was blighted with no practice matches between September 1997 and November 1998 before the 1998 Asian Games.
 He managed the team in 1998 Asian Games held at Bangkok, where they reached second round.

 His tenure with India ended after the games in December 1998.
 Nayeemuddin in 1999, guided Mohun Bagan at the 1999–2000 Asian Club Championship.
 His second role with India began when he succeeded Sukhwinder Singh as India coach in 2005, but left in 2006 after poor performances against Japan and Yemen when qualifying for the 2007 Asian Cup.
-He helped Bangladeshi club Brothers Union winning their first ever Premier Division League title during the 2003–04 season and after coaching in India for a couple of years, he returned to Brothers Union, where he remained from 2007 to 2016.
+He helped Bangladeshi club Brothers Union win their first ever Premier Division League title during the 2003–04 season and after coaching in India for a couple of years, he returned to Brothers Union, where he remained from 2007 to 2016.
 He has previously managed Bengal Mumbai in the Mumbai Football League.

-In July 2007, he was appointed as head coach of Bangladesh ahead of the 2008 SAFF Championship in Malé and Colombo.
+In July 2007, he was appointed as head coach of Bangladesh ahead of the 2007 Nehru Cup in New Delhi and India.
 He stayed at the post until 2008.

 Nayeemuddin last managed Dhaka Mohammedan, a Bangladeshi club, from May to October 2017.